It won't be much longer now.

 Tough love doesn't work.

-And all the hope and possibility I can see forming on the horizon, I would trade for a few good months for my grandmother.
+the horizon, I would trade for a few good months for my grandmother.

-I would trade my soul, fester in mud spackled obscurity forever, to give her back her mind.
+I would trade my soul, fester in mud spackled obscurity

 The ravages of dementia are no gentle thing.